jmackey-astro/pion-docs/docs/source/getting_started.rst

 ------------------------------------------------------

 PION has been compiled and run on a number of linux and UNIX-based operating systems and OS X.
-For all Operating Systems you need access to a C++ compiler such as gcc and, for multi-core calculations, an implementation of the MPI wrappers around the compiler.
+For all Operating Systems you need access to a C++ compiler such as gcc and, for multi-core calculations, an implementation of the MPI wrappers around the compiler, and cmake.
 A few extra libraries are needed to run PION:

 + Microphysics is handled by the `CVODE <https://computing.llnl.gov/projects/sundials/cvode>`_ solver, part of the `SUNDIALS <https://computing.llnl.gov/projects/sundials>`_ suite of solvers.